birc-ctib-2022/bed-2-astrid/README.md

 *Answer the questions below and then push this file to GitHub.*

 *How do you use binary search to find the lower bound of a number?
 How did you have to modify the binary search algorithm?*
+- We modify the binary search algorithm to find lower bound by instead of breaking if x[mid] == v we continue the loop thereby moving low and/or high until they reach eachother.
+This way we are sure to find the first index of value v (or the value closest to v) when we return low.

 *Would anything be more difficult if the features covered ranges instead of single nucleotides (like real BED files)?
 What could go wrong, if anything?*
+- If a feature just have to start in the query interval to be extracted then there is no problem.
+If it has to end within the interval it complicates things.
+When the features are sorted by start position they cannot also be sorted by end position.
+We could go through all the features in our extracted region and remove those that don't end in the query interval, but that would run in linear time.
+Additionally some features could start outside the query interval but end in it or span over both start and end of the query.
+We would have to alter the functions significantly to find these.

 *We wrote a tool for merging two BED files, but what if we had a bunch of them?
 What would the complexity be if we merged them in, one at a time?
 What would the complexity be if we merged all of the files at the same time?*
+- Merging two files runs in O(m+l), where m, l are the length of the files.
+Merging multiple files one at a time: For every output to a new file we make one comparison (worst case).
+If all files have the same length, m, the first merge of files takes m+(m-1) comparisons.
+The next takes 2m+(m-1) and so on until we have merged in the last file.
+If n is the number of files the complexity is (n-1)*m + (n-2)*m ...
+2m.

+All at once: for every output to the single new file we make n-1 comparisons because we look at all n files to find the smallest number.
+We need to output nm lines in total, (n-1)*nm.

+Maybe?